High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Estimates of moments and proof of Theorem 2.2

-\vsss {\bf Lemma 4.1.} {\it Given any walk $w_{2s}$ of the class $\CC(\bar \nu)$, the weight $ \Pi(w_{2s}) $ is bounded as follows; } {\it Proof.} Regarding a vertex $\g$ with $\kappa(\g)\ge 2 $ of $g(w_{2s}) = (\CV,\CE)$, we color in red the first two marked arrival edges at $\g$ and their non-marked closures.
+{\it Proof.} Regarding a vertex $\g$ with $\kappa(\g)\ge 2 $ of $\Gamma(w_{2s}) = (\CV,\CE)$, we color in red the first two marked arrival edges at $\g$ and their non-marked closures.
 Passing to another vertex with $\kappa\ge 2$, we repeat the same procedure and finally get $4\sum_{k=2}^s\nu_k$ red edges.
 We also color in red the first marked arrival edge at the root vertex $\rho$, as well as its non-marked closure.
-Regarding the vertices $\b$ with $\kappa(\b)=1$, we color in blue the marked arrival edges and their non-marked counterparts.
+Regarding the vertices $\b$ with $\kappa(\b)=1$, we color in yellow the marked arrival edges and their non-marked counterparts.

-In $g_{2s}$, it remains $2\sum_{k=2}^s (k-2)\nu_k$ non-colored (grey) edges.
-Regarding the weight $\hat \Pi(w_{2s})$, let us replace the random variables that correspond to the grey edges by their upper bounds $2U_n$.
+In $\Gamma(w_{2s})$, it remains $2\sum_{k=2}^s (k-2)\nu_k$ non-colored (grey) edges.
+Regarding the weight $\hat \Pi(w_{2s})$, let us replace the random variables that correspond to the grey edges by their upper bounds $U_n$ (2.6).
 Then we get inequality

-where $\hat \Pi^*(w_{2s})$ represents the product of the mathematical expectations of the random variables associated with the colored edges of $\CE$.
-Let us denote by $g^* = (\CV,\CE^*)$ the graph with oriented marked colored edges.
+where $\hat \Pi^*(w_{2s})$ represents the product of the mathematical expectations of the random variables associated with the colored edges of $\CE(w_{2s})$ normalized by a suitable number of factors $V_2^{-1}$.
+Let us denote by $\Gamma^* = (\CV,\CE^*)$ the graph with these oriented marked colored edges.